Apple’s effort to court ‘ethical’ hackers draws poor reviews

 Apple’s bug bounty program offers $100,000 for attacks that gain “unauthorized access to sensitive data.”
 Apple defines sensitive data as access to contacts, mail, messages, notes, photos or location data.
 While Owens’ hack didn’t allow access to those specific areas, Owens and others in the industry argued that the data hackers were getting was, indeed, sensitive.
 Owens created a hypothetical attack that gave hackers access to the victim’s files.
 He said in an interview that it could have hypothetically allowed hackers to access corporate servers, if the target computer were used by a corporation.
 That would be valuable in use for ransomware attacks, for instance.

 Apple paid the Charlotte-based security researcher $5,000, or 5 percent of what Owens believed he deserved, he said.
 Apple declined to reconsider.
-While he said he will continue to submit bugs despite a higher payout on the gray market, other researchers likely won’t.
+While he said he will continue to submit bugs despite a higher payout on the gray market, other researchers probably won’t.
 Apple declined to comment on Owens’ bug bounty.

 “The end result could be more gaping holes in Apple’s processes and in their products they’re releasing,” he said.